Check Out What Whales Are Doing With RBLX - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on Roblox.
+Someone with a lot of money to spend has taken a bullish stance on Roblox RBLX.

-Looking at options history for Roblox RBLX we detected 25 strange trades.

-If we consider the specifics of each trade, it is accurate to state that 64% of the investors opened trades with bullish expectations and 36% with bearish.

 What's The Price Target?